SeanLossef/web-systems-development/lab4/README.txt

 LAB 4

 Part 1a:
+For this part, we wrote a recursive function that can iterate through every element in the DOM.
+When the function is called, it will call the function again for each child element, while printing that element.
+That results in the DOM being printed in breadth first order.

 Part 1b:
 Between parts a & b of part 1, part b is more of a hardcoded solution that